 Should any applicable federal, state, and/or local law, or any action carrying the weight of law ("LAW"), be enacted to provide and/or extend COVID related leaves, Paragraph a., above, shall become null and void upon the effective date of the LAW, and the COUNTY shall implement legally required benefits.
 The PARTIES recognize that the scope of such requirements may be impacted by benefits already provided.
 If any LAW be enacted to provide or extend any other COVID-related benefit (e.g., EFMLA, etc.), the COUNTY shall implement the legally required benefits in strict accordance with the LAW and without any limitation or benefit imposed by any previous agreement.
 If, however, the requirements of the LAW require a lower COVID-related leave balance than an employee's accrual is on the effective date of the LAW, the employee will retain the higher leave balance accrued pursuant to this agreement.
-For example, if the LAW requires an employee to be provided forty (40) hours of leave, and the employee has sixty (60) hours of leave (existing leave balance will not be decreased by operation of the LAW).
-In no event will the County require an employee to pay back any time used pursuant to this agreement by operation of the LAW).
+For example, if the LAW requires an employee to be provided forty (40) hours of leave, and the employee has sixty (60) hours of leave remaining as a result of this agreement, the employee will retain the sixty (60) hours of leave (existing leave balance will not be decreased by operation of the LAW).
+In no event will the County require an employee to pay back any time used pursuant to this agreement by operation of the LAW.